stakewise/v3-operator/README.md

   changes.
 In order to regenerate key shares, make sure to adjust the `mnemonic_next_index` value in the vault config.json to 0, then run the `create-keys` command, generating the full keystores for all your validators.
-Then run the `remote-signer-setup` to regenerate and import the new key shares for all your validators into the remote signer.
+Next, run the `remote-signer-setup` command to regenerate and import the new key shares for all your validators into the remote signer.
   You can remove the previously generated private key shares from the